 (c) Upon notification by the United States, Person will shall work to rectify the overdraw of the monthly allocation and will not withdraw anymore until the United States notifies Person that Person may resume withdrawal.

-(d) If overdraw is associated with shutting in of the meter and permanent disconnection from the Federal Helium System or Helium System, and if helium is overdrawn by more than 10 Mcf, Person agrees to pay $5,000 to the United States as liquidated damages.
+(d) If overdraw is associated with shutting in of the meter and permanent disconnection from the Federal Helium System or Helium System, and if helium is overdrawn by more than 10 Mcf, Person agrees to pay a $5,000 fine to the United States.

 (e) For overdraws other than those associated with (d), if Person overdraws its storage account for more than one monthly allocation period in a Contract Year, the United States may at its discretion, declare Person ineligible to receive helium deliveries for a period of up to three months.
 The fine noted in 7.1(d) only applies for overdraws described in (d).